 That's a good start, but I want more choices

-If you prefer to hand-craft your selections, below are some suggestions for various drivers, mids and putt/approach discs for you to get started with.
+If you prefer to hand-craft your selections, below are some suggestions for various individual drivers, mids and putt/approach discs to get you started.
 Our top picks for you are at the top of each category.
 Each is linked to that model's web page if you'd like to read more.
 If you want to dive in even deeper, take a look at our flight charts to see the entire lineup of Discraft golf discs.
 Choose from the Disc Golf Flight Guide or the Golf Discs At A Glance charts.
 See you on the course!

 Drivers (listed in order of our recommendations for new players)